akashKarmakar02/amberj-httpserver/README.md

-**Amberj HttpServer: A Beginner-Friendly Java Web Framework (Alpha Build 28)**
+**Amberj HttpServer: A Beginner-Friendly Java Web Framework (Alpha Build 30)**

-Amberj HttpServer is a lightweight Java web framework inspired by Go and Django templating, designed to make writing server-side code easier, especially for beginners.
+Amberj HttpServer is a lightweight Java web framework inspired by Go and Django templating, designed to make writing server-side code easier and modular, especially for beginners.
 It provides a simple and intuitive API for defining routes, handling requests, and rendering templates.

 **Features:**